 - Personal name

-- The decoration, packaging, shape or size of products.
+- Product decoration, packaging, shape or size

-Steps to register your trademark in Mexico
+Steps to Register Your Trademark in Mexico

-1. Carry out a trademark search in Mexico
+1. Carry Out a Trademark Search in Mexico

-2. Apply to register your trademark in Mexico
+2. Apply to Register Your Trademark in Mexico

-3. Evaluation of your trademark application
+3. Evaluation of your Trademark Application

 4. Publication in the Gazette

-6. Application approval
+6. Application Approval

-The highly experienced Biz Latin Hub team can assist you and your business in navigating the legal, financial and commercial representation requirements and laws governing Mexico’s commercial environment, and other economic powerhouses in Latin America.
+The highly experienced Biz Latin Hub team can assist you and your business in navigating the legal, financial and commercial representation needs and laws governing Mexico’s commercial environment, and other economic powerhouses in Latin America.